 #1.
-Professionalization is what is happening
+Professionalisation is what is happening

-For a long period of time, organizations have hired other groups to perform digital marketing.
-Now, with consumers wanting to know a bit more – after all, they’re demanding authenticity as well as transparency – organizations have finally taken the plunge.
+For a long period of time, organisations have hired other groups to perform digital marketing.
+Now, with consumers wanting to know a bit more – after all, they’re demanding authenticity as well as transparency – organisations have finally taken the plunge.
 The emergence of in-house marketing personnel has given birth to an all-new professional.
 This has – in turn – led to the inherent needs of training, certifying and backing the requirements of in-house digital marketing experts.

-As more and more digital marketing professionals get added to the workforce, businesses are quickly realizing that there is a wide gap between skill levels.
+As more and more digital marketing professionals get added to the workforce, businesses are quickly realising that there is a wide gap between skill levels.
 While some fare well in social media, others do a great job when it comes to research.
 In this scenario, certification courses add value and make a difference to the professional’s capabilities too.

 #2.
 Time is of great essence